jetbrains-academy/kotlin-onboarding-introduction/Part1/WarmUp/Introduction/task.md

 basic facts about lambda expressions in these built-in functions;
 - random function.

-An example of this game:
+Here's an example of the game:

 ![The game's example](../../../utils/src/main/resources/images/part1/WarmUp/game.gif "The game's example")